fit-ctu-discord/honza-botner/README.md

 You can also contribute code as described in [Contributing](CONTRIBUTING.md).

-## Functionality
+## Features

-This is a list, not necessarily exhaustive, of the functionality of this bot.
+This is a list, not necessarily exhaustive, of the features of this bot.

 ### Commands